degville/docs-cloud/README.md

 the pull request, or you can use `git` to remove the branch.

-Before creating another feature branch, make sure you update your fork's code by pulling from the original MAAS repository (see below).
+Before creating another feature branch, make sure you update your fork's code by pulling from the original repository (see below).

-## Keeping your fork in sync with MAAS docs upstream
+## Keeping your fork in sync with docs upstream

 You should now have both the upstream branch and your fork listed in git, `git remote -v` should return something like: